Moro de guandules

-Moro de guandules (Moorish pigeon peas) is a rice and pigeon pea dish from the Dominican Republic.
+Moro de guandules (Moorish pigeon peas), is a traditional dish from the Dominican Republic consisting of rice and pigeon peas.

 Description

-Moro de guandules is a one-pot dish made with long-grain rice, pigeon peas, celery, cubanelle pepper, red onion, garlic, Lippia micromera (Caribbean oregano), cilantro, tomato paste, and occasionally olives and capers.
+Moro de guandules is a one-pot dish made with long-grain rice, pigeon peas, celery, cubanelle pepper, red onion, garlic, stick oregano, cilantro, and tomato paste.

+There are many recipes based on family traditions.
+While most Dominican family's share the same recipe there are recipes with culantro, ají dulce, vinegar, sour orange, bouillon cube, olives, and capers.

+Doña Gallina is popular bouillon cube in Dominican Republic.
 When coconut milk is added, it is known as moro de guandules con coco.

 It is traditionally served on special events and holidays but is cooked throughout the year.